amrahmedgy/Configuring-Google-Cloud-HA-VPN/README.md

 ---

 ## 📌 Project Overview
+HA VPN is a high-availability (HA) Cloud VPN solution that lets you securely connect your on-premises network to your VPC network through an IPsec VPN connection in a single region.
+HA VPN provides an SLA of 99.99% service availability.

+HA VPN is a regional per VPC, VPN solution.
+HA VPN gateways have two interfaces, each with its own public IP address.
+When you create an HA VPN gateway, two public IP addresses are automatically chosen from different address pools.
+When HA VPN is configured with two tunnels, Cloud VPN offers a 99.99% service availability uptime.

+In this project you create a global VPC called vpc-demo, with two custom subnets in REGION 2 and REGION 1.
+In this VPC, you add a Compute Engine instance in each region.
+You then create a second VPC called on-prem to simulate a customer's on-premises data center.
+In this second VPC, you add a subnet in region REGION 1 and a Compute Engine instance running in this region.
+Finally, you add an HA VPN and a cloud router in each VPC and run two tunnels from each HA VPN gateway before testing the configuration to verify the 99.99% SLA.

 This project simulates a real-world HA VPN setup between:

 - A GCP VPC network (`vpc-demo`)
 - A simulated on-premises environment (`on-prem`)
+##   Objectives
+In this project, you learn how to perform the following tasks:

+Create two VPC networks and instances.
+Configure HA VPN gateways.
+Configure dynamic routing with VPN tunnels.
+Configure global dynamic routing mode.
+Verify and test HA VPN gateway configuration.

 **Key Features:**